webERP Tutorials

 • Enter Qty 10 and comment for output 20000001-00.
 Update.

 The work order can be printed and signed as record of kitting, and also as a record of additional input items to enter before closing the work order.
-A printed copy of the work order often travels with the WIP as identification (e.g. a traveler for a tote of material).
+A printed copy of the work order often travels with the WIP as identification (also called a traveler).
 Labels can also be printed for later attaching to the manufactured items.

-Main > Manufacturing > Transactions > Work Order Entry
+[Main Menu > Manufacturing > Transactions > Work Order Entry]

-If you search for work orders you will see that the new work work is in the system.
+If you search for work orders you will see that the new work work is now recorded in the system.

 The work order status shows demand for the raw materials needed to manufacture the inductor, which indicates they have not been issued.